 Consulting with a knowledgeable attorney can help in understanding the true value of the claim, including potential long-term medical expenses and loss of income.

-Negotiation involves presenting evidence to support the claim, such as medical bills, proof of lost wages, and expert opinions.
+Negotiation involves presenting evidence to support the claim, including medical bills, documentation of lost wages, and professional opinions.
 The goal is to reach an agreement that adequately compensates for all damages.

 Patience and persistence are key, as this part of the process can take time to resolve.
 Obtaining legal assistance can make a significant difference in navigating these stages effectively.